zjnolen/PopGLen/README.md

 # Genotype likelihood population genomics pipeline

+**Under development - mostly works, but not on all systems.
+And certainly needs some documentation... if you'd like to use in this early state, please contact me.**

 This pipeline performs multiple common population genomic analyses within a genotype likelihood framework primarily using ANGSD and related softwares.
 It requires sequencing reads and a reference genome.
 Right now, it only works